 There is hope for cyclists in California, especially in the Bay Area, as cities work on making the state’s roads more biker friendly.
 It is important to recognize that California, as a whole, is often at the top of lists naming the most bike-friendly states in the U.S.

 Two of the urban areas that stand out are Davis and Berkeley, each of which has received accolades for its safety education initiatives and cyclist infrastructure improvements.
 If other cities follow their lead, California may be on its way to earning the title of “The Safest State for Cyclists.”

 When Accidents Happen, Don’t Go It Alone

 It is wonderful to see California cities working to improve bicycle safety, but sadly, accidents still occur.
-If you are injured in a bike accident, it is vital to have a knowledgeable, experienced legal team on your side.
+If you are injured in a bike accident, it is vital to have a knowledgeable, experienced Sacramento bicycle accident attorney on your side.
 The professionals at Guenard & Bozarth, LLP are here to walk you through the entire process of seeking compensation for your injuries.
 Reach out to us today if you have been in a bicycle accident.